 Companies that are highly conservative may choose not to use cloud services at all.
 Others may choose to only use private clouds.
 A lot of firms are looking at hybrid cloud options where they get to balance their data and workloads between private and public clouds – a form of having your cake and eating it too.
 While private clouds and hybrid clouds can give the enterprise more control, they’re more expensive propositions and are clearly out of reach for a number of small and medium businesses.

-Here are a few things enterprises worry about when putting data in the public cloud:
+Here are a few disadvantages of the Public cloud so that enterprises worry about when putting data in the public cloud:

 - The storage of information on servers in countries with fewer legal protections

 - A vendor’s failure to back up data adequately, including ensuring redundancy